petereast/rustdss/README.md

     - starting with list operations
     - Then sets
     - Then maps
+- Refactor the `core` module into a separate crate, so it can be embedded.
 - Increase underlying datastructure performance
   - Use a radix tree to support lower O operations.
 - Basic pubsub stuff